Frequently Asked Questions

 A. Please click here to be redirected to Answer.

 A. Yes.
-We recommend that a vapor barrier of 15-pound felt paper be placed between the hardwood flooring and the wood subfloor to prevent any moisture from getting to the floor.
+We recommend that a vapor inhibitor of 15-pound felt paper be placed between the hardwood flooring and the wood subfloor to prevent any moisture from getting to the floor.
 For added moisture protection use Mullican Moisture Mat.

 Q. What are the different moldings and how are they applied?